ChristianHenrikReich/AquaQuiver/README.md

 # AquaQuiver
-This is a pico-example of a meta-data driven lakehouse for Microsoft Fabric.
+This is a pico-example of a Apache Arrow based meta-data driven lakehouse for Microsoft Fabric.
 For a full scale solution, I recommend twoday's AquaVilla best practices.

 If wanting an Apache Spark based version of a meta-data driven lakehouse for Microsoft Fabric, there is also [AquaShack](https://github.com/ChristianHenrikReich/AquaShack)

+## Notes

+Currently, due to Microsoft Fabric, it have to run on PySpark compute instead of a Python Notebook compute.

 ## Installation